GAHA Nomination Guidelines

 Arts Awards nominees in the Arts Organization category (defined as: arts presenters/supporters) are additionally evaluated on: the quality and impact of significant projects or initiatives that advance the arts.

-Arts Awards nominees in the Arts Educator Award (defined as a certified K-12 teacher, a professional teaching artist, a school/district administrator, or other individual demonstrating excellence and dedication in arts education.) are additionally evaluated on: contributions to and impact on the education of the students in the K-12 schools they serve.
+Arts Awards nominees in the Arts Education category (defined as an individual or an organization that demonstrate excellence and dedication in arts education) are additionally evaluated on: contributions to and impact on the education of the students in the K-12 schools they serve.
 This category highlights work that happens during regular school hours, as part of basic education in K-12 public schools.